Outside project update on our stone cottage.

 We haven’t done a lot of projects outside since we moved in last July (besides yanking a couple of bushes out) because we’ve been busy with our long list of projects to do inside.
 All of that’s about to change though because, like the inside, there’s a ton of things that need to be done and we can’t put it off anymore.
-This has been our first winter here so it’s the first time we’ve really gotten to see the whole front flowerbeds and back yard without all of the leaves, weeds, trees and bushes in bloom.
+This was our first winter here so it’s the first time we’ve really gotten to see the whole front flowerbeds and back yard without all of the leaves, weeds, trees and bushes in bloom.
 Wow, it was a rude awakening.
 We knew the yards were a mess but we didn’t realize how bad it was until this weekend.

 The list is long, and overwhelming, but we’ll do what we did when we lived in Illinois and confronted that messy yard…take it one project at a time.

 This is the house before we moved in.
 The front flowerbeds were sparse and in need of care.
 The pine tree at the corner of the house would drop needles at the slightest touch (plus I just didn’t like it).

 I won’t bore you with the whole list just yet but I’ll fill you in on what we accomplished this weekend.
 I don’t have any of my indoor projects done, and I’m still working on painting the kitchen windows black, so today is all about outside progress.

 Starting in the front of the house, I took the scraggly bushes out from one of the front flowerbeds and left the boxwoods, liriope and hydrangea (that I planted last fall).
 The little pine tree that was losing it’s needles also came down.

 One of the previous owners planted azaleas everywhere on our property, even in the middle of the back yard.
 We had six around our oak tree, all in poor condition, so I dug them all up.